trofi/trofi.github.io.gen/posts/239-hacking-on-glibc.md

 to load such libraries only if they were built against same or older **glibc** versions.
 All thanks to **glibc** being backwards compatible.

-If we would, say, use use **glibc-2.8** as a custom version thighs would probaby fail to load as those libraries depend on fresh symbols:
+If we would, say, use use **glibc-2.8** as a custom version things would probaby fail to load as those libraries depend on fresh symbols:

 ```